Fields and Shipley

 Certainly one of the rarer Tiger Lily tax scam label releases - I've only seen two copies of "Fields & Shipley" in all the years I've been collecting albums and in typical Tiger Lily fashion, there isn't a lot of information to be gleaned from the liner notes.
 Accordingly, most of these comments are pure speculation on my part.

-I'm guessing that Steve Fields was the same individual as the well known studio musician/keyboardist/writer, while Shipley was singer/songwriter Ellen Shipley (probably best known for dating The Clash's Mick Jones and her work on Meatloaf's over-the-top 'Paradise by the Dashboard Light' - interestingly, Karla DeVito took her place in the accompanying video).
+I'm guessing that Steve Fields was the same individual as the well known studio musician/keyboardist/writer, while Shipley was singer/songwriter Ellen Shipley (probably best known for a couple of solo albums and collaborations with Belinda Carlisle and Kim WIlde).
 If I had to guess about the history behind these ten tracks, I'd suggest they were a series of mid-1970s Fields songwriting demos with Shipley handling most of the vocals.
 Fields was credited with penning eight of the ten tracks - the exceptions being a cover of Sam Cooke's 'Shake' and 'Message Songs' written by someone by the name of Claude Cybulska.
 Musically the set was all over the map with a couple of songs ('All I Wanted' and 'Closer To Heaven') sounding like raw demos.
 Other selections like 'Hello Darkness' and 'Sunshine Song' had a fuller, more polished sound and feel.
 As mentioned, Shipley handled most of the vocals, though Fields was featured on a couple of selections - he sounded a bit like a lightweight Meatloaf on the power ballad 'Close To Heaven' and the cover of Sam Cooke's 'Shake'.
 Again, its all speculation on my part.
 Maybe they were a true duo, a-la Buckingham-Nicks ...
 Someone out there will know and set me straight.
 And that's exactly what happened in August 2010 (see below).
+I won't tell you this is a lost classic, 'cause it isn't, but for anyone who's heard Shipley's '70s and '80s catalog, it may be of modest interest.

 For completists, the back panel track listing doesn't match up to the actual song listing.
 'The Migrant Song' actually ended side one, rather than starting side two.